bserdar/watermelon/readme.md

       user: root
       # Password
       password: "pwd01"
+      # This will add "sudo" to all commands, so
+      # you can login as non-root
+      become: sudo

     # Labels assigned to the host.
 You can selects groups
     # of hosts using their labels